Reya-Labs/v2-off-chain-monorepo/README.md

 - or by subscriber pulling them from the service

 When a message is acknowledged by a subscriber, it is removed from the subscription backlog and not delivered again.
 Communication can be: one to many (fan out), many to one (fan in) and many to many.

+Publishers can be any application that can make http request to googleapis.com (e.g. app engine app, compute engine, web-service or a browser).
+Pull subscribers can be any application that can make https requests to googleapis.com; push subscribers must be webhook endpoints that can accept POST requests over https.

+Key use-cases of pub/sub: streaming analytics or ingestion of data into ananlytical systems.
+It is also great for implementing async workflows.